-Use this tool to evaluate your level of preparedness for helping the families of the incarcerated
+Use this tool to evaluate your level of preparedness for helping families of the incarcerated.

 This is a self-scoring quiz with 12 statements describing some characteristics of an effective volunteer for ministry to families of the incarcerated.
 After reading each statement, rate yourself on a scale of 1 to 5 (1 = not true, 5 = very true) for each skill or characteristic.
 Afterwards, look at the areas where you scored lowest and ask God to show you how to improve.